Episode topics

 [00:12:58] Robert Zirk: If you want to know where your AI actually stands, Bret's team is currently offering complimentary safety analyses, essentially a free red team, for organizations that want to find out.
 Links to the Uncharted virtual summit, Fuel iX Fortify, and Bret's LinkedIn are in the show notes, along with the link to request your complimentary red team analysis.

-[00:13:20] If today's conversation raised questions about how your own AI is being tested, Don't wait for something to go wrong.
+[00:13:20] If today's conversation raised questions about how your own AI is being tested, don't wait for something to go wrong.
 We encourage you to share this episode with your peers and have the conversations you need to have about CX AI security.
 Your customers are counting on it.

 [00:13:42] Thank you so much to Bret Kinsella for joining me and sharing his insights today.
 And thank you for listening to Questions for now, a TELUS Digital podcast.